Whimsy Stick

 Redirect

-Immediately produce the flirt pole.
-Drag the lure on the ground.
+Immediately produce the flirt pole and drag the lure on the ground.
 The mouth goes to the lure instead of you.

 Capture